knight6700/Real-Time-Order-Status-Case-study/README.md

 * **Mobile/Web**: Swift, Kotlin
 * **Monitoring**: Prometheus + Grafana for system metrics, Sentry for client-side errors

+### Team Stack:
+- 1 Staff Engineer
+- 1 iOS Developer
+- 1 Android Developer
+- 2 Backend Developers (but in MVP will be only 1)
 ---

 ## 3. Mentorship Plan